akhilreddyar/OCR/README.md

-this an openCv project on ocr(optical character recoginization) using tesseract and python
+This an openCv project on ocr(optical character recoginization) using tesseract and python